-The Company agrees that the Order of the Commission granting the requested relief shall be subject to the following conditions:
+Applicants agree that the Order of the Commission granting the requested relief shall be subject to the following conditions:

-- 1. The Company will not dispose of the voting interests of Asset Manager if, as a result, the Company would own, directly or indirectly, 50 percent or less of the outstanding voting interests or equity interests of Asset Manager unless the Company disposes of 100 percent of its interests in Asset Manager. - 2.
-The Board will review at least annually the investment management business of the Company and Asset Manager in order to determine whether the benefits derived by the Company warrant the continuation of the ownership by the Company of Asset Manager and, if appropriate, will approve (by at least a majority of the directors of the Company who are not "interested persons" of the Company as defined by the 1940 Act) at least annually, such continuation.
+- 1. The Company will not dispose of the voting or equity interests of Asset Manager if, as a result, the Company would own, directly or indirectly, less than 50 percent of the outstanding voting interests and equity interests of Asset Manager unless the Company disposes of all of its interests in Asset Manager. - 2.
+The Board will review at least annually the investment management business of the Company and Asset Manager (including a review of transactions between the Company and any company controlled by the Company, on the one hand, and Asset Manager and any company controlled by Asset Manager, on the other hand) in order to determine whether the benefits derived by the Company warrant the continuation of the ownership by the Company of Asset Manager and, if appropriate, will approve (by at least a majority of the Independent Directors) at least annually, such continuation. - 3.
+Except to the extent permitted pursuant to exemptive relief from the Commission, neither Asset Manager (including members of its investment committee with respect to Covered Information (as defined below) received in their capacities as such) nor any persons controlled by Asset Manager ("Information Providers") will directly or indirectly provide Covered Information to the External Investment Adviser or any person affiliated with the External Investment Adviser (other than the Company and persons controlled by the Company and as necessary to be provided to the External Investment Adviser and the Administrator to provide advisory and administrative services to the Company and Asset Manager).